gordonrix/maple/docs/CONFIGURATION.md

 **enrichment_reference_bc**
 - **Type:** String
 - **Default:** `'all_barcodes'`
-- **Description:** Barcode to use as reference for normalization. 'all_barcodes' normalizes to all barcodes
+- **Description:** Barcode to use as reference for normalization. 'all_barcodes' normalizes to all barcodes.
+If '' or False, a single barcode that is abundant within all samples will be chosen as the reference.
+If no such barcode exists, the first barcode in the list will be used as the reference
 - **Example:** `enrichment_reference_bc: 'control'`

 </details>